musmanshafique45/SkillNet/README.md

 - You should now be able to view the frontend in your browser at port `3000`.
 - The frontend will make API requests to your Laravel backend running on port `8000`.
 - Try registering a new user or logging in to ensure the database connection and APIs are functioning correctly.

+---

+## TERMS AND CONDITIONS

+**Last Updated:** June 19, 2026

+Welcome to SkillNet ("we," "our," or "us").
+By accessing or using our website, services, and e-learning platform (collectively, the "Platform"), you agree to be bound by these Terms and Conditions.

+### 1. PLATFORM USE AND LICENSE
+We grant you a personal, non-exclusive, non-transferable, non-sublicensable, and revocable license to access and use the Platform strictly for your personal or internal business educational purposes.

+### 2. INTELLECTUAL PROPERTY RESTRICTIONS (STRICT)
+The Platform, including its underlying source code, object code, software, architecture, algorithms, user interfaces, designs, graphics, text, and course materials, is the sole property of SkillNet and protected by international copyright and intellectual property laws.

+You are strictly prohibited from doing any of the following:
+- **No Code Modifications:** You shall not modify, adapt, alter, translate, or create derivative works of the Platform's code or content.
+- **No Reverse Engineering:** You shall not decompile, reverse engineer, disassemble, or otherwise attempt to derive or extract the source code of the Platform.
+- **No Commercial Resale:** You shall not sell, resell, lease, rent, loan, redistribute, sublicense, white-label, or commercially exploit the Platform or any of its features to any third party.
+- **No Scraping:** You shall not use automated systems, bots, or software to extract data or content from the Platform for commercial use.

+### 3. USER ACCOUNTS
+- You must provide accurate and complete information when creating an account.
+- You are solely responsible for maintaining the confidentiality of your account credentials.
+- You may not share your account access with any third party.

+### 4. TERMINATION OF ACCESS
+We reserve the right, without notice and at our sole discretion, to terminate or suspend your account and access to the Platform immediately if we suspect any breach of these Terms, including any unauthorized use, intellectual property violation, or security threat.

+### 5. LIMITATION OF LIABILITY
+The Platform is provided on an "as-is" and "as-available" basis.
+To the maximum extent permitted by law, SkillNet shall not be liable for any indirect, incidental, special, or consequential damages arising from your use of or inability to use the Platform.

+### 6. GOVERNING LAW
+These Terms shall be governed by and construed in accordance with the applicable laws, without regard to its conflict of law principles.

+### 7. CHANGES TO THESE TERMS
+We reserve the right to modify these Terms at any time.
+We will notify you of any changes by updating the "Last Updated" date at the top of this page.
+Your continued use of the Platform after changes constitutes your acceptance of the modified Terms.

+### 8. CONTACT INFORMATION
+If you have any questions about these Terms, please contact us at musmanshafique450@gmail.com.